Make Your Next Trip Extraordinary

 Going-to-the-Sun Road, Glacier National Park, Montana

-High up on the Canadian border, Glacier has a very short season: The entire Going-to-the-Sun Road (the park’s star attraction, cut into an immense, craggy cliff with amazing vistas) is only open for a few months, typically from late June to October.
+High up on the border between Montana and Canada, Glacier has a very short season: The entire Going-to-the-Sun Road (the park’s star attraction, cut into an immense, craggy cliff with amazing vistas) is only open for a few months, typically from late June to October.
 In July, there will still be snow, but the weather is pleasant.
 These days, sadly, you’ll find only a few dozen glaciers left from the 150 that were here back in 1850.
 There are more than 700 miles of hiking trails to choose from, some of which skirt waterfalls and glacial lakes.

 Start a trip to Glacier National Park